kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 </p>
 {: #fig:neuralgrid}

-The image above shows the basic idea behand a grid-based neural network architecture.
+The image above shows the basic idea behind a grid-based neural network architecture.
 In a first step, an input $x$ is mapped to the grid's input dimension where the representation is then processed from left to right using a simple local mapping between adjacent grid layers.
 The signal at the grid's output is mapped to the network's output using again a fully connected layer.

 The goal of this project is not to set a new SOTA for some dataset, but rather to investigate qualitatively the emerging patterns within the neural grid and how well the network performs.